Stories, thoughts, and resources after the loss of a pregnancy or child

 Created for Pregnancy and Infant Loss Awareness Day | 2017

-In September we'll be talking about relationship styles and narratives.
+In November we'll be talking about queerness and physical self-care.

-Our September meeting will be on September 26, from 6:30-8:30 PM at the Nicholls Family Library, in the program room upstairs.
+Our November meeting will be on November 21, from 6:30-8:30 PM at Loft 112.
 There will possibly be snacks (though I am literally the worst at remembering them), conversation, and, most importantly, community.

 We have a new focus on self-care and self-storying for the b+ community (bisexual, pansexual, and asexual, with an intentional focus on trans inclusion), and a new framework for sustainability (you can now support this work by backing the Patreon at www.patreon.com/sostarselfcare).

 There is no cost to attend.

 This is an intentionally queer, feminist, anti-oppressive space.
 The discussion will be open, as they always were, to all genders and orientations, as well as all abilities, educational levels, classes, body types, ethnicities - basically, if you're a person, you're welcome!

 It is important to note that Possibilities Calgary is a community discussion group and not a dating group....
 See MoreSee Less